marrlab/DomainLab/paper.md

 *DomainBed* [@domainbed2022github], for the first time, provided a common codebase for benchmarking domain generalization methods [@gulrajani2020search], however applying its algorithms to new use-cases requires extensive adaptation of its source code, including, for instance, that the neural network backbones are hard coded in the codebase itself.
 All components of an algorithm have to be initialized in the construction function, which is not suitable for complex algorithms that require flexibility and extensibility of its components like [@mahajan2021domain], [@sun2021hierarchical].
 A more recent concurrent work, *Dassl* [@dassl2022github], provides a codebase for domain adaptation and domain generalization with semi-supervised learning [@zhou2021domain].
 Its design is more modular than DomainBed.
 However, the documentation does not contain enough details about algorithm implementation, and the code base does not appear to be well-tested for long-term maintenance.
 Our package provide improvements to the aforementioned issues of previous solutions.

 With DomainLab, we introduce a fully modular Python package for domain generalization with a PyTorch backend that follows best practices in software design and includes extensive documentation, which enables the research community to understand and contribute to the code.
 The DomainLab codebase contains extensive unit and end-to-end tests to verify the implemented functionality.

-An ideal package for domain generalization should decouple the factors that affect model performance.
-This way, the components that contributed most to a promising result can be isolated, allowing for better comparability between methods.
-Such decoupling would allow us to answer many important research questions, for example, the following:
+The decoupling design of DomainLab allows factors that contributed most to a promising result to be isolated, for better comparability between methods.
-Can the results be ascribed to a more appropriate neural network architecture?
-Is the performance impacted by the protocol used to estimate the generalization performance, e.g., the dataset split?
-Does the model benefit from a specific loss function, e.g., because it offers a better regularization to the training of the neural network?

 # Description